Influenza Vaccine

 See infographic: How Flu and Tdap Vaccines Work

-• The flu vaccine works by teaching your body to create protective antibodies that fight off the flu virus.
-When you're pregnant, these antibodies are passed through the placenta to your baby.
-This gives your baby protection against the flu during the first few months of life, until they are old enough to get their own vaccines.
-Babies can’t get their own flu vaccine until they are six months old.
-Until then, the vaccine you get during pregnancy gives them the best early protection against the flu.
+• The flu vaccine works by triggering your body to create protective antibodies that fight off the flu virus.
+During pregnancy, these protective antibodies pass through the placenta to your baby.
+This gives them early protection against the flu during their first few months of life, when they are most vulnerable to serious illness.

 See video: How Vaccines Protect Moms and Babies